-- A. All classrooms will be designed and engineered from the client's and classroom needs standpoint, not by forcing any classroom into a specific shape formed by the building.
-Precedence is given to enhance human interaction in the audio and visual aspects of the learning environments. - B. All students and audience members shall be able to easily see and hear all presenters and program materials, and All Faculty and presenters shall be able to easily see and hear all students and audience members. - C. All student seats to be within 60-degree horizontal angle to farthest edge of screen, and no greater than a 30 degree vertical angle defined from the eyes of the closest student viewer to the top of any screen; horizontal line parallel to the floor that extends through the eyes. - D. Closest seats to projected image are 1.5x the width of projection screen. - E. Farthest seats to projected image are 5x the height of projection screen. - F. Room layout should be relatively rectangular, ratio not exceeding 1.6 to 1.
+- A. ALL classrooms will be designed and engineered from the client's and classroom needs standpoint, not by forcing any classroom into a specific shape formed by the building.
+Precedence is given to enhance human interaction in the audio and visual aspects of the learning environments. - B. ALL students and audience members shall be able to easily see and hear all presenters and program materials, and ALL Faculty and presenters shall be able to easily see and hear all students and audience members. - C. ALL entrances/exists should be at the opposite end of the room from the staging/teachingarea, thereby eliminating unnecessary interruption of student inflow.
+If more than one door is required, it is preferred to be in back of the room, if configuration allows.
+If not, the second door shall be set back greater than 8' from the instructional wall. - D. ALL student seats to be within 60-degree horizontal angle to farthest edge of screen, and no greater than a 30 degree vertical angle defined from the eyes of the closest student viewer to the top of any screen; horizontal line parallel to the floor that extends through the eyes. - E. Closest seats to projected image are 1.5x the width of projection screen. - F. Farthest seats to projected image are 5x the height of projection screen. - G. Room layout should be relatively rectangular, ratio not exceeding 1.6 to 1.
 Staging shall be on the narrow wall.
-When staging is on the long wall, two or more screens may be appropriate.